ishitakarandikar/ishitakarandikar.github.io/README.md

 That clock is usually synchronized with some government run atomic clock, so it has very precise time.
 <br><br>
 So, our server on the network would go retrieve the precise time from some atomic time some place on the internet and then synchronize it locally so that when local client need to know how to set their clocks, they can send a message to our sever, NTP server, NTP will reply back with the time.
 Now the client can set its time.
-This will inclue the date on the workstation.
+This will include the date on the workstation.
 <br><br>
 NTP is important because services like encryption will often times validate whether or not a server that we are connection to is valid by checking a certificate and the certificate is often only valid for a specific period of time, so we need some kind of clock to validate that the time of certificate is okay to use.
 <br><br>
-Also, we have log messages that are stored on clients, servers, network devices, firewalls etc. Those logs need a precise time so that if an event occurs whether it be a technical or security event, we know exactly the right time that is happening so we can cordinate with other devic logs on our network.
+Also, we have log messages that are stored on clients, servers, network devices, firewalls etc. Those logs need a precise time so that if an event occurs whether it be a technical or security event, we know exactly the right time that is happening so we can co-ordinate with other device logs on our network.
 <br><br>
 Port : 123